thetazzo/ml-learning/session_1/README.md

     where `|...|` define an absolute value

-* In other words, we take the distance between the result of the function `f` shifted by the parameter `h` and the result of the function `f` not shifted, and we divide this distance by the same value `h`.
+* In other words, we take the differance between the result of the function `f` shifted by the parameter `h` and the result of the function `f` not shifted, and we divide this differance by the same value `h`.
 * We do this by setting the parameter `h` to 0.

 * From the definition of `finite difference` we know that
 $$\Delta_h[f](x)=f(x - h) - f(x)$$

-* Let's combine both ideas to calculate the error distance of our cost (`dw`) and the error distance of our bias (`db`).
+* Let's combine both ideas to calculate the error differance of our cost (`dw`) and the error differance of our bias (`db`).
     $$dw=\frac{cost(w + eps, b) - cost(w, b)}{eps}$$
     $$db=\frac{cost( w, b + eps) - cost(w, b)}{eps}$$